 Are silicone pacifiers completely latex-free?

-How often should I replace rubber vs. silicone pacifiers?
+How often should I replace rubber pacifiers?

 Can I boil both types to sterilize?